frontboat/daydreams-lootsurvivor/readme.md

 # Daydreams - Loot Survivor Agent

 Real quick: Manually (you) start a new adventurer, defeat starter beast, and handle first upgrade screen and item purchases, and then, with that adventurer ID, update eternum-context.ts with the adventurer ID. control-f to find all the current adventurer IDs, and update the one you want to use.
-Then, `bun dev`.
+Then, `git checkout super-custom` and `bun dev`.
 Feel free to reach out to me on twitter if you have any questions. @0xdogwater

 Daydreams is a generative agent library for playing anything onchain.
 It is chain agnostic and can be used to play any onchain game by simply injecting context.
 Base, Solana, Ethereum, Starknet, etc.